Bell Beaker culture: Central Europe

 The Bell Beaker settlements are still little known, and have proved remarkably difficult for archaeologists to identify.
 This allows a modern view of them to contradict results of anthropologic research.
 The late 20th century view was that the Bell Beaker people, far from being the "warlike invaders" as once described by Gordon Childe (1940), added rather than replaced local late Neolithic traditions into a cultural package and as such did not always and evenly abandon all local traditions.
 More recent extensive DNA evidence, however, suggests a significant replacement of earlier populations.
-A notable example of a well excavated and documented settlement is Albertfalva in Hungary, dating from 2470 to 1950 BC.
+A notable example of a well excavated and documented settlement is Albertfalva in Hungary, dating from 2470 to 1950 BCE.

 Bell Beaker domestic ware has no predecessors in Bohemia and Southern Germany, shows no genetic relation to the local Late Copper Age Corded Ware, nor to other cultures in the area, and is considered something completely new.
 The Bell Beaker domestic ware of Southern Germany is not as closely related to the Corded Ware as would be indicated by their burial rites.
 Settlements link the Southern German Bell Beaker culture to the seven regional provinces of the Eastern Group, represented by many settlement traces, especially from Moravia and the Hungarian Bell Beaker-Csepel group being the most important.
 In 2002, one of the largest Bell Beaker cemeteries in Central Europe was discovered at Hoštice za Hanou (Moravia, Czech Republic).

 The relationship to the western Bell Beakers groups, and the contemporary cultures of the Carpathian basin to the south east, is much less.
 Research in northern Poland shifted the north-eastern frontier of this complex to the western parts of the Baltic with the adjacent Northern European plain.
 Typical Bell Beaker fragments from the site of Ostrikovac-Djura at the Serbian river Morava were presented at the Riva del Garda conference in 1998, some 100 km south-east of the Csepel Beaker sub-group (modern Hungary).
 Bell Beaker related material has now been uncovered in a line from the Baltic Sea down to the Adriatic and the Ionian Sea, including the modern states comprising Belarus, Poland, Romania, Serbia, Montenegro, Croatia, Albania, North Macedonia and parts of Greece.